HDFGroup/hdf5/doc/file-locking.md

     - We first check the file locking property in the file access property list (fapl).
 The default value of this property is set at configure time when the library is built.
-    - Next we check the value of the `HDF5_USE_FILE_LOCKING` environment variable.
+    - Next we check the value of the `HDF5_USE_FILE_LOCKING` environment variable, which was previously parsed at library startup.
 If this is set, we use the value to override the property list setting.

     The particulars of the ways you can disable file locks are described in a separate section below.